Skip to content

 For genuine admissions signal: Tier 1 free programs (RSI, TASS, PROMYS, Summer Science Program, Telluride) at zero out-of-pocket cost.
 For Stanford-specific STEM signal: SUMaC for math, SSHI for humanities.
 For credit-bearing Stanford coursework: Stanford Continuing Studies high school program, which awards official Stanford transcript credit unlike the ungraded SPCSI.

-Sources: Stanford Pre-Collegiate Summer Institutes official site, Stanford Pre-Collegiate admissions, Tuition and financial aid, Stanford Pre-Collegiate Studies, NACAC 2024 State of College Admission, and independent analysis of pre-college program admissions impact.
+Sources: Stanford Pre-Collegiate Summer Institutes, Stanford Pre-Collegiate Studies, Stanford Office of Undergraduate Admission, NCES College Navigator (Stanford), NACAC 2024 State of College Admission, College Board BigFuture, and independent analysis of pre-college program admissions impact.

 About Oriel Admissions